SUPPORTING CLEAN ENERGY OPTIONS

 Solar Generation

-Advancing FirstEnergy’s goal to own at least 50 MW of solar generation in West Virginia by 2025 is a key step toward executing our Climate Strategy and building a sustainable energy future.
+Advancing FirstEnergy’s goal to own at least 50 megawatts (MW) of solar generation in West Virginia by 2025 is a key step toward executing our climate strategy and building a sustainable energy future.
+In January 2024, Mon Power completed work and put the Fort Martin solar site into service.
+This site is the first of five planned solar sites Mon Power and its sister company Potomac Edison have planned to help bolster and diversify the region’s energy mix.

-Additionally, FirstEnergy’s Pennsylvania utilities have received approval to purchase electric generation supply in 2023.
+Additionally, FirstEnergy Pennsylvania received approval to purchase electric generation supply in 2023.
 The program includes a process for procuring power for Default Service customers, meeting state-mandated alternative energy standards, and includes a separate bidding process to procure a new long-term solar energy project with a total capacity of at least 7 MW and up to 20 MW.

 SUPPORTING THE GLOBAL ENERGY TRANSITION